yoonmoonsick/dnd2024/README.md

 > An alien influence has wrapped its tendrils around your mind, giving you psionic power.
 You can now touch other minds with that power and alter the world around you.
 Will this power shine from you as a hopeful beacon to others?
 Or will you be a terror to those who feel the stab of your mind?
 >
-> Perhaps a psychic wind from the Astral Plane carried psionic energy to you, or you were exposed to the Far Realm’s warping influence.
-Alternatively, you were implanted with a mind flayer tadpole, but your transformation into a mind flayer never occurred; now the tadpole’s psionic power is yours.
+> Perhaps a psychic wind from the Astral Plane carried psionic energy to you, or you were exposed to the Far Realm's warping influence.
+Alternatively, you were implanted with a mind flayer tadpole, but your transformation into a mind flayer never occurred; now the tadpole's psionic power is yours.
 However you acquired this power, your mind is aflame with it.

 - Subclass Spells (Always prepared)
   - Level 3: Arms of Hadar
   - Level 3: Calm Emotions, Detect Thoughts
   - Level 5: Hunger of Hadar
-  - Level 7: Evard’s Black Tentacles, Summon Aberration
+  - Level 7: Evard's Black Tentacles, Summon Aberration
   - Level 9: Telekinesis
 - Level 3: Psionic Sorcery
-  - When you cast any Level 1+ spell from your Psionic Spells feature, you can cast it by expending a spell slot as normal or by spending a number of Sorcery Points equal to the spell’s Level.
+  - When you cast any Level 1+ spell from your Psionic Spells feature, you can cast it by expending a spell slot as normal or by spending a number of Sorcery Points equal to the spell's Level.
 If you cast the spell using Sorcery Points, it requires no Verbal or Somatic components, and it requires no Material components unless they are consumed by the spell or have a cost specified in it.
 - Level 6: Psychic Defenses
   - You have Resistance to Psychic damage, and you have Advantage on saving throws to avoid or end the Charmed or Frightened condition.
 - Level 11: Revelation in Flesh
   - You can unleash the aberrant truth hidden within yourself.
 As a Bonus Action, you can spend 1 Sorcery Point or more to magically alter your body for 10 minutes.
 For each Sorcery Point you spend, you gain one of the following benefits of your choice, the effects of which last until the alteration ends.
   - Glistening Flight.
 You gain a Fly Speed equal to your Speed, and you can hover.
 As you fly, your skin glistens with mucus or otherworldly light.
   - See the Invisible.
-You can see any Invisible creature within 60 feet of yourself that isn’t behind Total Cover.
+You can see any Invisible creature within 60 feet of yourself that isn't behind Total Cover.
 Your eyes also turn black or become writhing sensory tendrils.
   - Wormlike Movement.
 Your body, along with any equipment you are wearing or carrying, becomes slimy and pliable.
 You can move through any space as narrow as 1 inch, and you can spend 5 feet of movement to escape from nonmagical restraints or the Grappled condition.

 ### Clockwork Sorcery

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/ClockworkSorcery.png?raw=true)

 > The cosmic force of order has suffused you with magic.
 That power arises from Mechanus or a realm like it—a plane of existence shaped entirely by clockwork efficiency.
 You or someone from your lineage might have become entangled in the machinations of modrons, the orderly beings who inhabit Mechanus.
 Perhaps your ancestor even took part in the Great Modron March.
-Whatever its origin within you, the power of order can seem strange to others, but for you, it’s part of a vast and glorious system.
+Whatever its origin within you, the power of order can seem strange to others, but for you, it's part of a vast and glorious system.

 - Subclass Spells (Always prepared)
   - Level 3: Protection from Evil and Good